-Cyberbullying is similar to other types of bullying, except it takes place online and through text messages sent to cell phones.
+Cyberbullying is similar to other types of bullying, except it takes place online and through messages sent to cell phones.
 Cyberbullies can be classmates, online acquaintances, and even anonymous users, but most often they do know their victims.

 - Tricking someone into revealing personal or embarrassing information and sending it to others

 - Breaking into someone's email or social media account to send cruel or untrue messages while posing as that person

 - Creating accounts to make fun of another person such as a classmate or teacher

 - Using websites to rate peers as prettiest, ugliest, etc.

 Both boys and girls, bully online and, just as in face-to-face bullying, tend to do so in different ways.
 Boys more commonly bully by sending messages of a sexual nature or by threatening to fight or hurt someone.
 Girls more often bully by spreading rumors and by sending messages that make fun of someone or exclude others.
 They also tell secrets.